Luton Corporation Tramways

 Uniforms

 Early photographs reveal that motormen were issued with double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom), whilst conductors were issued with single-breasted jackets with five buttons, breast pockets with button closures and epaulettes.
 Both styles of jacket had stand-up collars, which bore insignia, though exactly what remains unclear.
-The peaked caps were of the tensioned-crown variety, each bearing a script-lettering grade badge, either 'Motorman' or 'Conductor', A small badge was worn above the grade badge, almost certainly the Luton 'seven ears of wheat' municipal device, given that the Corporation owned the system.
+The peaked caps were of the tensioned-crown variety, each bearing a script-lettering grade badge, either 'Motorman' or 'Conductor', A small badge was worn above the grade badge, almost certainly the Luton 'seven ears of wheat' municipal device, given that the corporation owned the system.
 This badge gradually fell out of use, as photographs taken in later years show only the odd individual wearing the badge.
 It is currently unclear whether these badges were brass or nickel.

 Photos taken after Balfour Beatty and Company took over the lease in May 1909 show that the uniforms remained unchanged, bar the collar insignia, which now comprised the company's initials — BB&CoLTD — in individual letters (worn on the bearer's right-hand collar) and an employee number (worn on the left).
 The use of employee numbers appears to have quickly declined, such that by the time of the Great War, most tramcar staff wore the company initials on both collars.